 - You minimise tax payable on your death

 Click here to read more about how our inheritance tax planning solicitors can help you reduce your tax burden

 - You make proper provision for your co-habitee if you are unmarried

 - You choose someone to look after the day to day care of your young children

 - You decide who deals with your estate (known as the executor)

 - You remember family and friends by leaving them particular gifts

 - You provide a smooth handover of your business

 - You avoid disputes over your property from first and second families

+Our will writing solicitors regularly come across examples where clients haven’t added up the full value of their potential financial worth.
 Don’t forget your estate may be more valuable than you think and includes: